mcannamela/brew-control-web/README.md

 Legally distinct from brew-control.
 We aspire to control our brewery from the web and learn to build a modern web app in the process.

+The basic project structure was shamelessly lifted from work by github user fumblesandfriends.

 ## Features

 * Fully responsive design down to 320px.